Vegan Italian Wedding Soup - Supper With Michelle

 Prepare the meatballs:

-• In a medium bowl, mix all of the ingredients for the “meatballs”.
-Start to form 1-inch size round meatballs and place them on a plate.
+• In a medium bowl, combine all of the ingredients for the “meatballs”.

 Make the Soup:

-• With a ladle, carefully place all the meatballs into the soup along with the acini di pepe.
-Cover the pot and allow to cook for 10 minutes or so or until pasta is done, lightly stirring halfway through not to disturb or break up the meatballs.
+• Pour in the vegetable broth, season with salt and pepper, and bring to a boil over medium-high heat.
+Turn the heat down to medium, stir in the acini di pepe, and carefully place all the meatballs into the soup.
+Cover the pot and cook until the pasta is al dente, 8 to 10 minutes, lightly stirring halfway through not to disturb or break up the meatballs.

-Calories: 217kcal, Carbohydrates: 34g, Protein: 12g, Fat: 5g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 1g, Sodium: 1861mg, Potassium: 259mg, Fiber: 4g, Sugar: 8g, Vitamin A: 6548IU, Vitamin C: 6mg, Calcium: 165mg, Iron: 3mg
+Serving: 8ounces, Calories: 217kcal, Carbohydrates: 34g, Protein: 12g, Fat: 5g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 1g, Sodium: 1861mg, Potassium: 259mg, Fiber: 4g, Sugar: 8g, Vitamin A: 6548IU, Vitamin C: 6mg, Calcium: 165mg, Iron: 3mg